Powerlearnproject/se-day1-assignment-ragitah/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
    Unit Testing
      Tests conducted during unit testing operate on distinct components such as functions and methods by themselves.
 When implementing unit testing frameworks JUnit or PyTest allows developers to verify the proper functionality of individual units.
 Early bug detections through unit testing make the process of debugging easier and help preserve code quality.
 Example: Testing a calculateDiscount() function.
-   Integration Testing
+   Integration Testing:
      Within integration testing the relationship between separate modules (such as APIs and databases) is confirmed to operate correctly.
 The testing of interactions along with data flow requires developers to use Postman or TestNG as their preferred testing tools.
 The execution of combined system components remains fully integrated.
 Example: Testing a payment gateway with an e-commerce app.
-   System Testing
+   System Testing:
      The testing of complete software takes place in a simulated production environment during system testing.
 The testing method verifies the system features along with performance and other aspects which do not affect functionality.
      The end-to-end testing process utilizes Selenium as its main testing tool.
 Example: Testing an online banking system.
-   Acceptance Testing
+   Acceptance Testing:
      User requirements assessment through acceptance testing establishes whether the software system is prepared for deployment.
 Users along with QA engineers perform this type of testing to validate how the software operates in everyday conditions.
 Example: A retail company testing a new inventory system before launch.

   Importance of Testing
      Testing ensures software reliability, functionality, and user satisfaction.
 It catches bugs early, reduces risks, and validates compliance with requirements.
 Together, these tests deliver high-quality software.

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
     The design and optimization of prompts represents a practice used to direct AI models including ChatGPT through specified instructions which generate intended outputs.
 Preparing specific instructions along with clear textual information that has contextual background allows AI systems to achieve higher accuracy with relevant outputs.

   Importance:
     The quality of AI model outputs improves when prompt engineering produces precise instructions.